 The next round of stimulus payments will be sent electronically.
 Mazuma is here to answer your questions about the payments.
 We will update this page as more information become available.

 What do I need to know about the new stimulus package?

-As part of the federal government's response to COVID-19, a new stimulus bill was passed by the House and Senate on December 21st, 2020 and was signed by President Trump on December 27th, 2020.
+As part of the federal government's response to COVID-19, a new stimulus bill was passed.
 The purpose of this act is to provide continued financial relief for individuals, families and small businesses from the effects of the economic slowdown.
 While the exact date of the payments has not been released, once Mazuma receives the official file from the Federal Reserve, we will post the payments.

 How will the payments work?

 According to the IRS, they will send most of these payments via ACH (Direct Deposit) without any action on your part.
 If you filed your 2019 tax return and have an account linked to your tax refund, the IRS will calculate and automatically direct deposit your payment into the account you provided on your tax return.
 If you receive Social Security, Railroad Retirement or Social Security Disability Insurance benefits, via direct deposit, your payment will automatically go to that associated account, even if you didn’t file a tax return.

 - • If no deposit account information is available to enable direct deposit, the Treasury will mail a check unless you choose to provide your account information to the IRS through their secure portal (see below).

 - • Payments received from the IRS with a matching Account Number will be posted automatically to your account.

 We will post payments as they are received.

 I was expecting my payment to already be in my account, but I don’t see it.
 When will my payment arrive?

 We wish we had a crystal ball that could answer that question.
 Luckily, the IRS has re-launched their previous website to help you track down your payment.
 The IRS Economic Impact Payment Web page can be found here

 It will appropriately be called "Get My Payment" and will serve several important functions: